 Debunking the top four OTT myths

-By Jason Friedlander, Director, Marketing Communications
+By Jason Friedlander, Sr. Director of Product Marketing

 There are many myths about OTT that need to be debunked.
 Otherwise, we run the risk of misunderstanding the market and its opportunities.
 This goes for content producers, advertisers, those in TV business and even consumers.
 To distinguish facts from fiction, we need to know:

 What is OTT?

 OTT stands for over-the-top, which refers to streaming content delivered over the internet, as opposed to over-the-air or cable.